 (2) If the position of Secretary becomes vacant, the Committee must appoint a member to the position within 14 days after the vacancy arises.

-(3) Rule 55 applies to any committee member appointed by the Committee under subrule (1) or (2).
+(3) Rule 55 applies to any committee member appointed by the Committee under sub-rule (1) or (2).

 (4) The Committee may continue to act despite any vacancy in its membership.